andybartos/catherinemini/README.md

-# Happy Birthday Catherine Crossword
+# Catherine's Birthday Crossword
-A custom mobile-friendly crossword puzzle gift.
+A custom-built React crossword for mobile, designed for Vercel deployment.